vish-opatha/vish-opatha/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a Community Support Portal.
+- 🔭 I’m currently working on a Next.js project.
-- 🌱 I’m currently learning MERN Stack.
+- 🌱 I’m currently learning Next.js.
 - 👯 I would like to collaborate on web site/app developement projects.
 - ⚡ Fun fact: I wanted to be a Paleontologist (specifically a Dinosaur Scientist) when I was in grade 3.
 - 📫 Reach me via v.opatha@gmail.com.